0xAkuti/cofheswap/README.md

 # TLDR:
 Division in FHE is expensive so we use a bunch of CSMM invariants, which use subtraction, to approximate a CPMM such as Uniswap.

-Fully Homomorphic Encryption (FHE) allows for the obfuscation of a swap through an AMM.

 # Problem:

 The cost of encrypting variables and swapping requires division for an invariant curve due to its non-linear properties (xy=k is a hyperbola).